Previous dayApril 25, 2026Next day

 7.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 5 km S of Dacoma, Oklahoma at 22:44 UTC on April 25, 2026.
-At a depth of 7.0 km, the event was shallow crustal.
+A magnitude 2.3 seismic event took place 5 km S of Dacoma, Oklahoma on April 25, 2026 at 22:44 UTC.
+The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 36.611°N, -98.555°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25